squarefozilov/modelLink/README.md

 # ModelLink

 The Financial models are complicated subject.
-The project stands for make financial models understandable for almost everybody and accessible deliver right data to our users.
+The project stands for make financial models understandable for almost everybody and accessible deliver right data.
+The app provide users with the ability to view financial data in an organized, easily-digestible format and to generate an integrated three-statement financial model that can be used to make flexible projections

 ## Technologies